DATAMATH CALCULATOR MUSEUM

 Unisonic XL-1105 (Version 1)

 |Size:|| 4.7" x 4.1" x

 |Weight:||3.0 ounces, 86 grams||Serial No:|

 |Program steps:||Courtesy of:||Joerg Woerner|

 Inspecting the PCB of this XL-1105 calculator brought our attention to a small mark reading SD9-11, most likely a reference to Type Small Desktop 9 and Revision 1.1 of the design (schematics and layout).
-We spotted this PCB-Mark already with the near identical offspring TI-1795 and Radio Shack EC-2006A with revisions SD9-13, SD9-14, and SD-9-15.
+We spotted this PCB-Mark already with the XL-1110 and its near identical offsprings TI-1795 / Radio Shack EC-2006A with revisions SD9-13, SD9-14, and SD-9-15.
 We started compiling a list of the PCB-Marks on calculators manufactured by OEMs for Texas Instruments.